Enigma Variations: Subsequent history

 Elgar himself quoted many of his own works, including "Nimrod" (Variation IX), in his choral piece of 1912, The Music Makers.
-On 24 May 1912 Elgar conducted a performance of the Variations at a Memorial Concert in aid of the family survivors of musicians who had been lost in the Titanic disaster.
+On 24 May 1912 Elgar conducted a performance of the variations at a memorial concert in aid of the family survivors of musicians who had been lost in the Titanic disaster.

-There is some speculation that the Enigma machine employed extensively by Nazi Germany during World War II was named after Elgar's Enigma Variations.
+The newspaper The Guardian stated in 2017 that the Enigma coding machine employed by Nazi Germany during the Second World War was named after Elgar's variations, although books about the German Enigma by Michael Smith and Ralph Erskine (2002), Hugh Sebag-Montefiore (2017) and Michael Kerrigan (2018) make no mention of this.

-Frederick Ashton's ballet Enigma Variations (My Friends Pictured Within) is choreographed to Elgar's score with the exception of the finale, which uses Elgar's original shorter ending (see above), transcribed from the manuscript by John Lanchbery.
-The ballet, which depicts the friends and Elgar as he awaits Richter's decision about conducting the premiere, received its first performance on 25 October 1968 at the Royal Opera House, Covent Garden, London.
+Frederick Ashton's ballet Enigma Variations (My Friends Pictured Within) is choreographed to Elgar's score with the exception of the finale, which uses Elgar's original shorter ending, transcribed from the manuscript by John Lanchbery.
+The ballet, which depicts the friends and Elgar as he awaits Richter's decision about conducting the premiere, received its first performance on 25 October 1968 at the Royal Opera House, Covent Garden, London, conducted by Lanchbery.
+The original shorter finale received its first recording in 2002 by the Hallé Orchestra conducted by Sir Mark Elder.

-The acclaimed 1974 television play Penda's Fen includes a scene where the young protagonist has a vision of an aged Elgar who whispers to him the "solution" to the Enigma, occasioning astonishment on the face of the recipient.
-A solution to the Enigma also features in Peter Sutton's 2007 play Elgar and Alice.

-Elgar suggested that in case the Variations were to be a ballet the Enigma would have to be represented by "a veiled dancer".
-Elgar's remark suggested that the Enigma in fact pictured "a friend", just like the variations.
-His use of the word "veiled" possibly indicates that it was a female character.

-The Enigma Variations inspired a drama in the form of a dialogue – original title Variations Énigmatiques (1996) – by the French dramatist Éric-Emmanuel Schmitt.

-The 2017 film Dunkirk features adapted versions of Elgar's Variation IX (Nimrod), the primary adaptation given the name "Variation 15" on the soundtrack in honor of its inspiration.

 Recordings

-There have been more than sixty recordings of the Variations since Elgar's first recording, made by the acoustic process in 1924.
+There have been more than sixty recordings of the variations since Elgar's first recording, made by the acoustic process in 1924.
 Elgar himself conducted the Royal Albert Hall Orchestra for its first electrical recording in 1926 on the His Master's Voice label.
-That recording has been remastered for compact disc; the EMI CD couples it with Elgar's Violin Concerto conducted by the composer with Yehudi Menuhin as the soloist.
-Sixty years later, Menuhin took the baton to conduct the Royal Philharmonic Orchestra in the Variations for Philips, as a coupling to the Cello Concerto with Julian Lloyd Webber.
-Other conductors who have recorded the work include Arturo Toscanini, Sir John Barbirolli, Daniel Barenboim, Sir Georg Solti, Leonard Bernstein, Giuseppe Sinopoli, Leopold Stokowski, Eugene Ormandy, Pierre Monteux, William Steinberg and André Previn, as well as leading English conductors from Sir Henry Wood and Sir Adrian Boult to Sir Simon Rattle.
+That recording has been remastered for compact disc; the EMI CD couples it with Elgar's Violin Concerto conducted by the composer in 1932 with Yehudi Menuhin as the soloist.
+More than fifty years later Menuhin took the baton to conduct the Royal Philharmonic Orchestra in the variations for Philips.

+Other conductors who have recorded the work include Daniel Barenboim, Leonard Bernstein, Pierre Monteux, Eugene Ormandy, André Previn, Giuseppe Sinopoli, Sir Georg Solti, William Steinberg, Leopold Stokowski and Arturo Toscanini as well as leading English conductors from Sir Henry Wood, Sir Adrian Boult and Sir John Barbirolli to Sir Simon Rattle and Sir Mark Elder.

+In popular culture

+Rob Dougan used parts of the Enigma Variations in several mixes of his track Clubbed to Death.
+The short strings introduction is an excerpt from the Enigma theme, and the piano solo is improvised around Elgar's theme.
+Via Clubbed to Death (Kurayamino Variation) Elgar's enigma made its way on the soundtrack of The Matrix.